mgijsberti/hippo-angular/README.txt

 Instructions for setting up the Hippo Angular client project.
 =============================================================

 1) Clone the https://github.com/mgijsberti/gs-rest-service.git into a local project, and start up the greeting service.
+Use the start-server.sh script, or use the commands from the script.
+Check in your local browser the REST service with http://localhost:8086/greeting?name=martijn.

 2) Install Apache Httpd Webserver (https://httpd.apache.org/) on your local machine, and start it up under localhost.
 Make sure that mod_proxy module  (http://httpd.apache.org/docs/2.2/mod/mod_proxy.html) for Forward and Reverse proxies is installed